GSA/digitalgov.gov/content/posts/2015-05-21-start-sleuthing-with-the-great-federal-mobile-product-hunt.md

   - USA.gov Federal Mobile Apps Directory
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/600-x-211-MobileGov-Shared-Tweet-Photo.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/600-x-211-MobileGov-Shared-Tweet-Photo.jpg" alt="The Digital Gov "Hunters of the Lost Apps" Twitter promo graphic, inviting users to Join the Hunt and use the "Lost Apps" hashtag." %}

 Mobile-friendliness is a [must for government](https://www.WHATEVER/2015/03/31/trends-on-tuesday-smartphone-market-growth-makes-mobile-friendly-a-must/ "Trends on Tuesday: Smartphone Market Growth Makes Mobile-Friendly a Must").
 We know there are a number of agencies who have mobile-friendly digital products that we don’t know about, and they deserve their day in the sun.

 We need your help to find them.
 So today, at the DigitalGov Citizen Services Summit you will find the MobileGov Community of Practice [Expo Table](https://summit.WHATEVER/expo/), where we are kicking off the Great Federal Mobile Product Hunt.
 The mission of the hunt is simple—find the mobile apps or websites not listed on the registry.

 The [Federal Mobile Products Registry](http://apps.usa.gov/register) is the authoritative source for federal mobile Web products, and we want to make sure your agency’s products are included.
 Agencies that do not have their apps registered here are losing out on valuable promotional opportunites on USA.gov and DigitalGov.

 Here’s how you can help agencies get their promotional mojo by participating in the Great Federal Mobile Product Hunt:

   * Check out the [Mobile Apps Directory on USA.gov](http://www.usa.gov/mobileapps.shtml) to see if your agency&#8217;s products are listed.
   * If they are listed, great!